Polyarthritis in dogs and cats as a specific form of painful joint disease affecting multiple joints requires specific attention.

 - The immune system misidentifies the joint tissues as foreign

-Immune mediated polyarthritis in dogs and cats is a type III hypersensitivity in which immune complexes start accumulating in the joint’s synovial fluid.
-This triggers a disease process in which neutrophils are attracted and gather in the joint fluid.
+Immune-mediated polyarthritis in dogs and cats is a type III hypersensitivity in which immune complexes start accumulating in the joint’s synovial fluid.
+This triggers a disease process in which neutrophils are attracted and gathered in the joint fluid.
 These forms are known as non-erosive.

-Some immune mediated polyarthritis IMPA forms include type IV hypersensitivity reactions and manifest with T cells accumulation in the synovial fluid.
-Once the T cells accumulate in synovial fluid they start attacking the joint cartilage.
+Some immune-mediated polyarthritis IMPA forms include type IV hypersensitivity reactions and manifest with T cell accumulation in the synovial fluid.
+Once the T cells accumulate in the synovial fluid they start attacking the joint cartilage.

-If the inflammatory joint changes are accompanied by cartilage damage, the immune mediated polyarthritis is labeled as erosie.
+If the inflammatory joint changes are accompanied by cartilage damage, immune-mediated polyarthritis is labeled as erosive.

 - Type 1 IMPA – canine idiopathic polyarthritis

-- Type 2 IMPA – triggered by an infection that is not related with the joints
+- Type 2 IMPA – triggered by an infection that is not related to the joints

 - Type 3 IMPA – triggered by gastrointestinal disease